-Vou can earn trust by practicing the four previous attributes-improving self-awareness, earning respect, connecting, and building credibility but there are other ways to enhance your trust quotient and demonstrate authenticity.
+You can earn trust by practicing the four previous attributes-improving self-awareness, earning respect, connecting, and building credibility-but there are other ways to enhance your trust quotient and demonstrate authenticity.

 Accountability is key.
 Establishing a system of personal checks and balances conveys the importance of responsibility.
-Submitting to the people that the decisions governing them can be trusted as prudent and beneficial for everyone (catering to their inward need for safety and assurance).
+Submitting to the authority of peers or top leaders helps assure people that the decisions governing them can be trusted as prudent and beneficial for everyone (catering to their inward need for safety and assurance).
 This builds trust.